lilian-swen/ProductsReviewSentimentAnalysis/Readme.md

+# Project Introduction

 Lilian Sun, 12/6/2023

+## Timeline

+- **Start Date:** September 2023
+- **End Date:** December 2023

+## Overview

+The project commenced in September 2023 and successfully concluded in December 2023.
+It encompassed the creation of secure data lakes on Amazon S3, efficient data ingestion into SageMaker Studio, and comprehensive data exploration using AWS Data Wrangler.
+Biases were addressed through thorough profiling and SageMaker Clarify.
+Scaling feature engineering and hyperparameter tuning optimized model performance.
+The training and evaluation of models on SageMaker Autopilot resulted in the deployment of high-performing sentiment analysis models, continuously monitored for real-time accuracy.
+The README provides a succinct overview of the project's scope and achievements within this timeframe.

+## Project Documents

 **Project Paper:** Big Data Machine Learning System for Product Review Sentiment Analysis.pdf

-**The related documents are:**
+**The other related documents are:**

-1 code-data transformation & data profiling (data distribution)
+- 1 code-data transformation & data profiling (data distribution)

-2 code-data profiling (bias detection)
+- 2 code-data profiling (bias detection)

-3 code-hyperparameter tuning
+- 3 code-hyperparameter tuning

-4 code-model training and tuning on SageMaker Autopilot
+- 4 code-model training and tuning on SageMaker Autopilot

-Comparative Analysis of Technologies for the Big Data ML System-Yuanyuan Sun.xlsx
+- Comparative Analysis of Technologies for the Big Data ML System.xlsx

 **The artifacts of the directories**